ulrikforsgren/yang_config_generator/README.md

 This is still an idea to test the concept of "automatically" create arbitrary device configuration from an NSO NED YANG model.

 ## Priorities ##
+* Compile multiple YANG modules into one json tree.
+* Fix iteration so that passing schema information is transparent .
+  Less complex, without the need to add new parameters.
 * Fix the support for namespaces so that iteration and referencing leafs and typedefs works.
 Only very optimistic implementation today.